Liquidity Provision

 Every market has a corresponding YES-USDC pool and NO-USDC Uniswap pool.
 Although there aren’t any bounds on the range of liquidity, the price of YES or NO tokens should never go above $1, because that is the maximum redeemable value for each token.

-The basic strategy for an LP is to mint YES and NO tokens, then sell off the tokens that they think corresponds to the losing outcome.
+The basic strategy for an LP is to mint YES and NO tokens, then sell off the tokens that they forecast will result in the losing outcome.

 To mint YES and NO tokens, users simply approve their USDC and mint 1 YES and 1 NO token for every 1 USDC deposited.